 Keep in mind that filing an extension doesn’t extend the time you have to pay the balance on your taxes.
 The amount will accrue penalties and interest as of the original tax filing deadline.

 Tip: Paying your estimated business taxes throughout the year reduces the pressure to come up with a very large check come tax season.
 Ask your tax professional to help you establish a year-round estimated tax plan for the future.

 How filing taxes late can impact your business

-Tax delinquency may have costly and altogether unpleasant consequences, but these consequences only become worse through neglect, and you have some control over their severity.
-According to the IRS, not filing taxes on time triggers their collection process and can result in penalties.
-Penalties can include levies or liens against your business.
-Surcharges can also be applied for each month that the taxes go unpaid.
+Tax delinquency may have costly and altogether unpleasant consequences, but these consequences only become worse with neglect.
+Not filing your taxes on time triggers the IRS collection process and can result in penalties, including levies or liens against your business.
+A levy may mean the IRS seizes some of your company property, while a lien means it has an ownership claim on your company’s assets until you pay off your debt.
+It may also apply surcharges for each month the taxes go unpaid, further hurting your finances.

 With unpaid taxes, you might also be unable to get a small business loan to fund company operations – especially if there is a lien or levy on your business, as these are considered derogatory items on a credit report.
 This is another reason why it’s critical to keep a close eye on your business finances.

 Kimberlee Leonard contributed to the writing and research in this article.